 Maintaining a homegrown CSP is expensive — very expensive.
 Beyond initial costs for your CRM developers’ time, you'll have to hire operations specialists to build and maintain workflows in the CSP.

 “I know from past experience in CS Ops roles that it's such an insane pain to hire people and retrofit Salesforce to be the CSP,” Liu says.
 “Essentially, you’re building a development team to make a CSP internally.
 Once your company starts to scale, you’ll need to hire dedicated RevOps people to manage your in-house CSP.
-For organizations of 1,000 people or more, that will add at least $600,000 to your annual talent overhead costs.
+For organizations with 1,000 or more employees, this will add at least $600,000 to your annual talent overhead costs.
 Between 1,000-2,000 people, it’s closer to $1 Million.”

 In other words, if you purchase an off-the-shelf CSP for $50,000 a year, you’ll instantly save hundreds of thousands of dollars per year.
-CFOs can invest that money into other aspects of the business like product development and marketing in order to grow revenue.
+CFOs can invest that money in other aspects of the business, such as product development and marketing, to grow revenue.

 The bottom line is, any financial decision-maker in your organization that thinks you’ll save money by having your CRM developers “whip up a CSP real quick” is woefully misinformed.